BetaBreakersQE/LocalK8/README.md

 Go to Manage Jenkins > Manage Plugins

-Install Configuration as Code, Pipeline (if not present from initial installation), and Cucumber.
+Install Configuration as Code and Pipeline (if not present from initial installation).

-Feel free to grab whatever resource you need.
+Feel free to grab whatever plugins you need under Manage Plugin

-## How to use Cucumber Plugin

 Go and create a new item and create a new pipeline.
 Name your pipeline, then go to Configure.
 Then go down to the pipeline script from SCM option.
 Enter the link to your github repo, and under credentials enter your github credentials.
 For Script Path parameter it should be 'Jenkinsfile'